rachanpadmanabha/Task-management/README.md

 - **Edit a Task:** Click on an existing task to edit its details.
 - **Delete a Task:** Use the delete button associated with each task.
 - **Manage Task Status:** Use the dropdown menu to change the status of a task.
+- **Filter Tasks by title:** Use the searchbar at top to filter all tht tasks.

 ## Components